What are the best food shops in Ireland? Stephen Conmy examines some inspirational Irish food stores that are worth a visit.

 The English Market

-The English Market (a gathering of great food shops), Cork City
+Where: The English Market (a gathering of great food shops), Cork City.

 Cosgrove and Son Delicatessen

-Interested in setting up a food business or a food store?
+Are you interested in setting up a food store?
 Then read this.